Champion Winter Beer of Britain: Qualification and judging

 Nominated beers are then grouped into categories and go through several rounds of blind tasting at the Great British Beer Festival Winter.
 Category winners are then re-judged to determine the supreme champion — the Champion Winter Beer of Britain.

 Categories

-Beers are split into categories depending on their style or strength.
+Beers are split into categories depending on their style or strength with Speciality ale categories joining in 2023 from the main Champion Beer of Britain competition.